tomasherceg/dotvvm-docs/Pages/control-development-binding-extensibility.md

 }
 ```

-And it is registered in the collection as:
+And it is registered in the collection like this:

 ```cs
 ControlResolverBase.BindingTypes.Add(ParserConstants.ResourceBinding, BindingParserOptions.Create(typeof(ResourceBindingExpression<>)));
 ```